Grand Marais/Cook County Airport: Facilities and aircraft

 For the 12-month period ending July 31, 2005, the airport had 3,200 general aviation aircraft operations, an average of 267 per month.

 In the summer of 2009, the airport received $95,000 for the FAA to conduct an environmental impact study on a proposed expansion to the airport.
-On May 26, 2009, airport manager Rod Roy told a Cook County board meeting that the expansion—which would widen the existing runway and increase its length to 5,000 feet from the existing 4,200 feet—would allow firefighting planes to operate from the airport.
+On May 26, 2009, airport manager Rodney Roy told a Cook County board meeting that the expansion—which would widen the existing runway and increase its length to 5,000 feet from the existing 4,200 feet—would allow firefighting planes to operate from the airport.
 Roy also said that the project would cost approximately $12 million and might be spread out over three years.
-As of June 2014, no new construction had occurred, with the project cost estimated at $5 million.
-In April 2014, the City of Silver Bay transferred $150,000 to the airport for the project.